Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 After breakfast, take the (bus and) train to Kumano Hayatama Taisha (approximately 90 minutes from Nachi-san or just over 30 minutes from Kii-Katsuura).

-After exploring the Kumano Hayatama Taisha Shrine grounds, make sure you also visit Kamikura-jinja [Google Maps location], the original shrine on the rock named Gotobiki Iwa, which can be reached by climbing a 500-step stairway a few hundred meters south of the main complex.
+After exploring the Kumano Hayatama Taisha Shrine grounds, make sure you also visit Kamikura-jinja [Google Maps location], the original shrine on the rock named Gotobiki Iwa.
+It is reached by climbing a 500-step stairway a few hundred meters south of the main complex.

 After lunch, continue your onward journey.